paul-caron/EpicCanvas/README.md

 * rotateZ(shape, angle)
 * scale(shape, x, y, z)

-After transforming a shape vertices, it is highly possible to need to reload the buffers data.
+After transforming a shape, it is highly recommended to reload the buffers data.
 For this purpose, the EpicCanvas contains a method called reloadBufferData.
 ```js
 epicCanvas.reloadBufferData(shape)
 ```